lucylow/Yeezy-Taught-Me/README.md

 ![LSTM cells from https://leonardoaraujosantos.gitbooks.io/artificial-inteligence/content/recurrent_neural_networks.html ](https://github.com/lucylow/Yeezy-Taught-Me/blob/master/LSTM%20cell%20and%20gates.png)

-(Image of LSTM cells where information can be stored in, written to, or read.)
+*Image.
+LSTM cells where information can be stored in, written to, or read.*

 ---